aguecig/Project-Euler/README.md

 The 5-digit number 16807 = 7^5 is also a fifth power.
 Similarily, the 9-digits number 1324217728 = 8^9 is a ninth power.

 ###### How many n-digit positive integeers exist which are also an nth power?

+### Problem 99 - Python (10% rating)

+Comparing two numbers written in index form like 2^11 and 3^7 is not difficult, as any calculator would confirm that 2^11 = 2048 < 3^7 = 2187.
+However, confirming that 632382^518061 > 519432^525806 would be much more difficult, as both numbers contain over three million digits.
+###### Using the attached file, a 22K text file containing one thousand lines with a base/exponent pair on each line, determine which line has the greatest numerical value.